 We are two days out from starting our 100 Days with Christ Bible study for 2017.
 Woop!
-I am super excited to be doing this for the second time, this time with YOU, and in preparation for the Easter season.
+I am super excited to be doing this with YOU, and in preparation for the Easter season.

 Before I get to the logistics of this study, I want to share 5 keys that have helped me stay the course and finish a Bible study.

 Because somewhere in the middle, for lots of reasons, it gets easy to let a Bible study stay aside unfinished.
 I want us to cross the finish line of this full study together because God has so much for us in these four gospels.

 The 5 keys to Bible study success are in the form of an acrostic: CHASE.

 C is for Choose.
 If we’re going to be serious students of the Word, we need a plan.
 We don’t want to just let our Bibles fall open to a random passage each day.
 Choosing a Bible reading plan, topical study or book of the Bible study is the first step to helping us get it done.

 H is for Hour.
 Not that you need an hour but that you need to decide WHEN you’ll do Bible study.
 Mornings over breakfast?
 On a lunch break, during kids’ naps or in the evening when the house is quiet?
 Choose a consistent time to create a daily Bible study rhythm in your day.

 A is for Accountability.
 Find accountability with a circle of friends or an online group.
 Keeping pace with others helps provide momentum to get in the Word every day and to keep from stagnating or stopping altogether.
 We’re going to make a great accountability group!

 S is for Slip-ups.
 They WILL happen.
 There will be a day or two or three where life happens and Bible study doesn’t.
 The key is to pick back up with that day’s reading and keep moving forward.
 Don’t go back to missed material unless you have catch-up days or you may get perennially behind.